joshuamyers-dev/scriptag-platform/README.md

 ScripTag is a comprehensive medication management platform that leverages NFC technology to help users track and manage their medications.
 The platform consists of a React Native mobile application, a Go-based GraphQL API, notification services, and cloud infrastructure.

+## 🔒 Security Notice

+**IMPORTANT**: This repository contains sensitive credentials that must be properly secured before contributing or deploying.

+⚠️ **Before making any commits**, please read the [SECURITY_CLEANUP.md](SECURITY_CLEANUP.md) file for instructions on removing sensitive data from git history.

+**Never commit**:
+- `.env` files
+- `service-account-key.json` or `firebase-service-account-key.json`
+- `GoogleService-Info.plist`
+- Any files containing API keys, secrets, or credentials

+All sensitive files have `.example` templates in this repository.
+Copy them and fill in your actual credentials locally.

 ## 🏗️ Architecture

 This is a monorepo containing the following components: